pksohn/tweet-clustering/readme.md

 ## K-means

 We are trying to find the reference time of clustering of 100K samples into k=100 clusters with k-means.
- The basic python code snippet involves instatiating a KMeans object, fitting to a numpy array (`data`), and printing the time taken:
+ The basic python code snippet involves instantiating a KMeans object, fitting to a numpy array (`data`), and printing the time taken:

 ```
 k_means = KMeans(n_clusters=100, init='k-means++', n_init=10)